amjadsh97/sound-player/readme.md

 Users should be able to:

-- Create a guess the word game that matches the given design.
+- Create a music player app that matches the given design.
 - Use HTML to create the basic structure.
+- Add image, title, author, progress bar, player button,... according to the design.
-- Use Vanilla JavaScript to add interactivity.
+- Use vanilla JavaScript to add interactivity.
-- Users can see a random scrambled word when the page is first loaded or after users click the random button.
-- Users can enter one letter at a time.
-After each attempt, the input should automatically focus on the next input if it exists.
-- Users can see the number of wrong answers (tries) and which answers are wrong (mistakes).
-- Users can regenerate a new scrambled word by selecting the random button.
-- Users can reset all inputs, mistakes, and tries by selecting the reset button.
+- Users should be able to play and stop the current song.
-- When the number of tries or mistakes reaches 6, the game should be reset.
-- When the user completes the game, it should show a '🎉 Success' alert.
+- Users should be able to go to next and previous songs.
+- Users should be able to change play time with the progress bar.
 - The page should be responsive on different screen sizes.
 - Deploy the solution and submit Repository URL and Demo URL.

 ### Screenshot